ColinFay/dockerstats/README.md

 `{dockerstats}` is a small wrapper around `docker stats` that returns the output of this command as an R data.frame.

+Note that this package calls `system("docker stats")` so you should be able to do this from your R command line.
+I’ll probably refactor that at some point.

 ## Installation

 You can install the released version of `{dockerstats}` from GitHubwith: